Dynatrace-Adam-Gardner/keptn-osticket-demo/README.md

 ```

 ## Create API Keys
-Create an API key for your local machine.
+Create an API key for the Keptn IP address.
 * Go to http://MACHINEIP/scp/apikeys.php?a=add
 * Give the key permission the `Can Create Tickets` permission.

 ![create api key](assets/osticket_2.png)

+Make a note of this API key.

+---

+# Troubleshooting
+This section is optional and only to be used for troubleshooting.

-## Validate The osTicket API
+## Optional : Manually Validate The osTicket API
+If the Keptn integration doesn't work, first try firing a `POST` request into `osticket` manually.

+You'll need to generate a new API key and give it **YOUR** IP address.

 Use POSTman to send a `POST` request to `http://MACHINEIP/api/tickets.json`
 * Set a header of `X-Api-Key` with the value of your API key.
 * You should receive a `201 Created` response code & the ticket ID as a response.